FN SCAR Next Generation: The Legend Reborn at SHOT Show 2026

 The next generation SCAR represents 18 years of operational feedback distilled into a comprehensive upgrade package.
 By addressing the recoil characteristics that led to concerns about optic durability, adding true ambidextrous controls, and opening compatibility with AR-15 accessories, FN has removed many of the legacy SCAR's friction points.

-The backward compatibility of major components (bolt carrier, trigger module, buffer tube adapter) is notable—existing SCAR owners can upgrade incrementally rather than replacing entire rifles.
+The backward compatibility of major components (bolt carrier, trigger module, buffer tube adapter) is notable: existing SCAR owners can upgrade incrementally rather than replacing entire rifles.
 This approach maintains the existing customer base while attracting shooters who previously passed on the platform.

 The QD suppressor line, with its 3D-printed Inconel construction and DoD SURG compliance, positions FN to compete in the growing suppressor market while maintaining SCAR ecosystem coherence.

 Check our Platform Catalog for availability as next generation SCAR models release throughout 2026.
+For a deeper look at how piston systems compare to DI, see our DI vs Piston guide.